CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 ### Histogram expressions

-CARTO VL has two expressions to create histograms: `viewportHistogram` and `globalHistogram`.
+CARTO VL has two expressions to create histograms: `viewportHistogram` and `sampleHistogram`.
 Both expressions return a list of values grouped by a column but differ in the way values are grouped.
-The `viewportHistogram` expression returns a list based off of features that are in the viewport, while the `globalHistogram` expression returns a list based off of the entire dataset.
+The `viewportHistogram` expression returns a list based off of features that are in the viewport, while the `sampleHistogram` expression returns a list based off of the entire dataset.

 #### Draw a bar chart for categories